ayushrajdahal/academic/_pages/about.md

   - /about.html
 ---

-I am a Software Developer from Nepal specializing in Data Science and Back-end Web Development.
+I am a passionate Software Developer from Nepal specializing in Data Science.

 Currently, I am a Data Science Fellow at <a href="https://www.linkedin.com/company/code-for-nepal/about/" target="_blank">Code for Nepal</a>.
-I was previously working as a Research Scholar at <a href="https://incubatenepal.com/" target="_blank">Incubate Nepal</a> and Junior Researcher at <a href="https://in.linkedin.com/company/learnbyresearch" target="_blank">LBR</a>.
+Before this, I was working as an Algorithm Developer and Data Science Lead at <a href="https://incubatenepal.com/" target="_blank">Incubate Nepal</a> and Junior Researcher at <a href="https://in.linkedin.com/company/learnbyresearch" target="_blank">LBR</a>.

-Over the past year, I have been working on [Research](https://ayushraj.com.np/publications/) and [Software](https://ayushraj.com.np/portfolio/) projects where I was able to use Machine Learning and Algorithm Development to solve problems across multiple domains.
+Over the past year, I have been working on [Research](https://ayushraj.com.np/publications/) and [Software](https://ayushraj.com.np/portfolio/) projects where I was able to use Machine Learning to solve problems across multiple domains ranging from Economics, Fluid Flow Monitoring to HCI.

-<a href="" target="_blank"></a>

 Get in touch
 ------